Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 What are the drawbacks of hard drives without caching?

 However, there are applications for these drives in legacy systems that are more cost-sensitive.
-The hard drives without caching are considered extremely low-cost storage which is generally utilized where performance and data integrity aren’t very important.
+The hard drives without caching are considered extremely low-cost storage, which is generally utilized where performance and data integrity aren’t very important.

 64MB vs 256MB vs 512MB of Hard Drive cache